revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-A sealed class is a class that does not allow inheritance.
-Some object model designs need to allow the creation of new instances but not inheritance, if this is the case, the class should be declared as sealed.
-To create a sealed class in C#, the class declaration should be done as:
+A sealed class is a class that does not allow inheritance.Some object model designs need to allow the creation of new instances but not inheritance, if this is the case, the class should be declared as sealed.To create a sealed class in C#, the class declaration should be done as:

 **Characteristics of sealed classes are**: